 The Car Connection Cadillac CT6 Overview

-The Cadillac CT6 takes over the top spot in GM's luxury-sedan lineup.
-Overlapping the slightly smaller CTS in price and some might say, style, the CT6 is intended to be an alternative to vehicles like the Mercedes-Benz E-Class and BMW 5-Series.
+The Cadillac CT6 takes over the top spot as General Motors' luxury and technology flagship sedan.
+Overlapping the slightly smaller CTS in price and style, the CT6 rivals vehicles like the Mercedes-Benz E-Class and BMW 5-Series.